rinormaloku/textocry/README.md

 ## Feedback

-* Request a new feature or file bugs on [GitHub](https://github.com/rinormaloku/textocry/issues/new).
+* Request features or file bugs on [GitHub](https://github.com/rinormaloku/textocry/issues/new).
 * Write in our [Google Group](https://groups.google.com/forum/#!forum/textocry).
 * [Tweet](https://twitter.com/rinormaloku) me about any other feedback.